- Local groups

 No two twigs are alike.
 Some groups emerge and become quite well established before they ever seek to become “official” twigs; others are started by a handful of members with the clear objective of forming a twig.

 Regardless of how a twig gets started, the national executive must assess the viability of a twig before they can formally be approved.
-To ensure a thorough review of potential membership, sustainability, impact on adjacent branches, and other related issues, EAC requires twigs to complete a Twig Application Form (DOC, 50 KB).
+To ensure a thorough review of potential membership, sustainability, impact on adjacent branches, and other related issues, Editors Canada requires twigs to complete a Twig Application Form (DOC, 50 KB).
 The branch chair, regional director, and branch services coordinator can help you gather the information you need to complete the application form.
 The regional director will coordinate with the branch services coordinator and the chairs of the adjacent branches to finalize the application and submit it to the national executive council for approval.

 An important first step in becoming a twig is choosing your coordinators.
 Twigs are required to have two coordinators to manage their activities.
 These coordinators serve overlapping two-year terms, allowing for continuity and sustainability within the twig.
 Traditionally, branch and twig activities involve networking, communication, professional development, outreach and public relations, however, groups are free to organize themselves and their activities in whatever way suits their members, so long as those activities are consistent with the aims and objectives of the association.